LifeWatchINBO/alien-macroinvertebrates/src/dwc_checklist.md

 #### Pathway (pathway of introduction)

 `raw_pathway_of_introduction` contains the raw information on the pathway of introduction (e.g. `aquaculture`).
-`raw_pathway_mapping` contains the interpretation of this pathway information bij @timadriaens.
+`raw_pathway_mapping` contains the interpretation of this pathway information by @timadriaens.
 We will use this information to further process our mapping to DwC Archive.
 (Remarks on this interpretation are given in `raw_pathway_mapping_remarks`) We'll separate, clean, map and combine these values.